 When you're anywhere within a repository with the

 b.
-To file a new bug, all you have to do is say:
+To file a new bug, all you have to do is run:

 And you can confirm it's been added by calling:

 Which will show you your new bug, along with an ID to refer to it by.
-These IDs are actually prefixes of the full bug ID, and will get longer as more bugs are added.
+These IDs are actually prefixes of the full bug ID, like Mercurial revision IDs, and will get longer as more bugs are added.
 If you need a permanent reference to a bug, you can pass a prefix to